vanessadamario/understanding_reasoning/README.md

 Read and use the `launch_features_extraction.sh`

 Run the code using the *.sh scripts (first commands are referred to the cluster and the use of singularity image)

+## Reproducibility

+Datasets and models trained on the CLEVR-CoGenT and CLEVR datasets are available at this link https://doi.org/10.7910/DVN/Z0RZ0K

+In particular:

+`sqoop-no_crowding-variety_1-repeat_30000` contains the SQOOP dataset with two objects per image

+`MNIST_splits` contains MNIST splits for VQA-MNIST generation

+`CoGenT_*` contain five repetition for * model trained on CoGenT Condition A and the test output over Condition A and Condition B

+`CLEVR_CLOSURE_VectorNMN_ours` contains the five repetition of our Vector-NMN with modular image encoder and a subfolder with the performance on the CLOSURE dataset